Quicr/laps/docs/relay-protocol.md

 algorithm will be updated to establish the selection of nodes at start and ongoing.
 For example, it is expected and fully supported to inject or change v-relays at any time to mitigate network issues, load issues, or to aggregate bandwidth based on changing of subscribers and other factors.
-The forwarding-plane change is ZERO loss.
+The forwarding plane change is ZERO loss.

 In the near future; Reachability is checked and maintained by nodes to know if it can reach v-relays and other e-relays.
 It is also likely that a pre-selection of v-relays by the s-relay will be added to Node information.
 Node advertisements convey this information via control peering.
 All nodes know which nodes can reach the s-relay and other relays.